There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Teaching, babysitting, spilled applesauce

-Pros: We see this proposal recommended a lot-it's like what Ben Still tries at the beginning of Meet the Parents, where you somehow involve a gang of toddlers in the proposal.
-You'll get huge points from her parents, older siblings and her friends that don't have sex anymore.
+Pros: We see this proposal recommended a lot—it’s like what Ben Stiller tries at the beginning of Meet the Parents.
+You’ll get huge points from her parents, older siblings and her child-rearing friends that don’t have sex anymore.

 Cons: Dude.
 You just asked a bunch of 7-year-olds to carry your weight.
 Another downside: when she says yes, you'll both be standing awkwardly in front of a throng of kiddies, meaning you'll only get a chaste kiss, maximum.